Texas State Capitol

 A Capitol Grounds self-guided tour brochure is available at the Capitol Visitors Center.

-You have a couple of options regarding Texas Capitol Parking.
+You've got a couple of options regarding Texas Capitol Parking.

 Limited street side metered parking is available along the south entrance to the Capitol grounds on 11th ST (parallel parking) as well as on the west side of the grounds on Colorado ST (pull-in parking spots).